Is HTTPS really necessary for a blog or a website?

 Here are a few other hand-picked articles that you should read next:

-- Complete Tutorial to Add Browser Push Notifications to your WordPress site
+- How to Add Push Notifications to WordPress for Free (In Easy Steps)

 - The 5 Best Google Chrome SEO Extension for Bloggers

 - 5 Mobile SEO Mistakes That Are Sabotaging Your Mobile Marketing Efforts